flaming-codes/shortcuts-simulator-launch/README.md

 ## Usage

 Simply import the Shortcut [from this iCloud-link](https://www.icloud.com/shortcuts/055bf1e227d94eca81c822e17ff17e26).
 That's it!
 You can also run the shortcut from the Menu Bar.
-The shortcut will check the simulators on your device, parse them into a list and then starts the one you selected.
+The Shortcut will check the simulators on your device, parse them into a list and then starts the one you selected.

+Of course you can edit/duplicat the Shortcut once imported.
+By adding a simple second Javascript execution you could, for instance, only show iPads or Watches.

 ## Privacy